Stevenlecs/stevenlecs.github.io/README.md

 # stevenlecs.github.io
-4th Year CS Major at Georgia Tech
+4th Year Computer Science major at Georgia Tech and prospective Graduate student with a focus on Machine Learning, Computer Vision, and Interactive Media.